Blackboard Ultra Course View Faculty Quick Start Guide

 Once you have arrived on the Submissions page, select a student's name to view their assignment and begin grading.

-For more information, go to the Grade Assignments with Flexible Grading support article or watch the Grading Assignments tutorial video.
+For more information and detailed instructions, refer to the Blackboard Ultra: Create and Grade Assignments support article or watch the Grading Assignments tutorial video.

 Grade Tests